-Clean Car Windows with Cornstarch and Vinegar Without Leaving Streaks
+How to Clean Your Car Windows Without Getting Streaks

 Do your car windows need a good cleaning?
 There may be a simple solution in your cabinets.
-According to Reader’s Digest, a mixture of vinegar, ammonia and cornstarch may be able to help you get sparkling car windows without leaving streaks.
+According to Reader’s Digest, a mixture of vinegar, ammonia and cornstarch can help you get sparkling car windows without leaving streaks.

-- Ammonia: Helps remove grease or fingerprints, according to the University of Nebraska-Lincoln (UNL).
+- Ammonia: Cuts through grease spots, like fingerprints, according to the University of Nebraska-Lincoln Extension in Lancaster County (UNL).

-- White Vinegar: Helps remove water spots, says UNL.
+- White Vinegar: Helps remove hard water spots, says UNL.

 - Warm Water: Dilutes the solution.

 You’ll also need a clean bucket to use while you’re mixing the solution.
 When the cleaner is ready, you’ll need a spray bottle and clean cloth, such as a microfiber towel, to use while cleaning.